SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 When we use **abstraction** and **dependency injection**,  testing our code becomes less complicated.

-The following graphic and code help illustrate this concept.
+The following examples illustrate this concept:

 [image assetsSrc="Unit-Testing-Example(9).png" /]